The Day of the Doctor

-"The Day of the Doctor" is a special episode of the British science fiction television programme Doctor Who, marking its 50th anniversary.
-It was written by Steven Moffat, who served as an executive producer alongside Faith Penhale.
-It was shown on BBC One on 23 November 2013, in both 2D and 3D.
-The special was broadcast simultaneously in 94 countries, and was shown concurrently in 3D in some cinemas.
-It achieved the Guinness World Record for the largest ever simulcast of a TV drama and won the Radio Times Audience Award at the 2014 British Academy Television Awards.
-The episode was watched by 12.80 million viewers in the UK and received positive reviews from critics.
+The special was simultaneously broadcast in 94 countries, and was screened in cinemas both domestically and abroad.
+It achieved the Guinness World Record for the largest ever simulcast of a TV drama and won the Audience Award at the 2014 British Academy Television Awards.
+It was also nominated for the Ray Bradbury Award and the Hugo Award for Best Dramatic Presentation, Short Form.
+The episode was watched by 12.8 million viewers in the UK and received positive reviews from critics.